 "As the anti-globalisation movement from which it had emerged started to ebb away...Indymedia went into free fall.
 The open publishing nature which had allowed anybody to take part, write up action reports and publicise events, proved also to be its weakness as conspiracy theorists and anti-Semites began posting whatever they liked.
 It was partly in reaction to these drawbacks that we launched what eventually became libcom.org." - libcom.org

 In addition to Indymedia’s lack of a coherent, comprehensive system of democratic editorial oversight, the "blogosphere" was at the same time being somewhat superseded by the emergence of social media sites that co-opted such features of content creation and media uploads alongside messaging and profile-building.

-And profiles were increased in every sense: commentators catapulted careers from their large followings on social media, and in some cases launched their own websites, taking advantage of the loss of faith in establishment media.
+Yes, profiles were increased in every way: taking advantage of the loss of faith in establishment media, commentators catapulted careers from these "platforms" – clout-chasers like Owen Jones and Aaron Bastani connecting with me online until they gained greater status and opportunities, caring so much about popularity and their online “followings” that they remained on such sites long after fascist takeovers.
 Under the guise of offering “alternative” media, a wave of websites overwhelmed us within just a few years, leaving us with a disorientating flood of sites such as The Young Turks, MintPress News, Redfish, and The Grayzone building a reputation for fiercely “anti-imperialist” reporting – only for such coverage to be largely restricted to critiques of Western imperialism, with funds from Russian powers supporting these narratives that undermine Western superiority while platforming white supremacists and far-right conspiracy theorists.
 The existence of anything questioning Western imperialism, at face value, can seem appealing to many of us, and these outlets are often designed to exploit such sentiments while being at best big state socialists, or at worst disinformation channels serving the interests of the powerful Russian government, often platforming bigots and pseudoscience personalities.
 But across the web, they’re all fighting for clicks, whether they be Bellingcat exposing The Grayzone as state stooges, or The Grayzone attempting to return fire by making the same claim back at them.
 Regardless of the influences or agendas, they’re all compromised and open to these criticisms (though some worse than others, of course).
 And, in order to raise and retain their profile, they’ve all been largely dependent upon traffic from pages on social media sites.

 The development of the world wide web stoked our naive expectations of a more free exchange of ideas in an online commons that was, under capitalism, quickly seized and bought up by virtual landowners.
 But few phenomena offer a better example of this than social media centralised, owned, and controlled by corporations.